alfredamboka/Agges-Blog/README.md

 such as book, code, web, chat, note, game, link, design, image
 ```

-some config about gitalk, please reference to [gitalk](https://github.com/gitalk/gitalk)

 run `bundle install` and `jekyll server` to preview site on you computer, more question about jekyll, reference to [jekyll](http://jekyllrb.com)